stephenla/cloudsound/README.md

 Track show page will show short owner bio, track comments, and users who liked the track.

 Implement track show, delete, edit.
+Wavesurfer.js will be used to help play tracks on the webpage.

 [Details][phase-two]